Affordable QRP Antennas and Kits at exceptional value

 Qrpers love to operate with low power, and one of the things that they love to do is see how low in power they can go and still make a contact.
 The easiest way to do this is with an attenuator.
 Cut your power by 3dB, and you cut it in half.
 Start with 1 Watt, switch the attenuator inline with 3dB, and you now are at 0.5 Watts output.
 All with just the flip of a switch.
 The problem has been that the commercially available attenuators are expensive if you want them to take 5 Watts.
 We have developed a kit that is functional and affordable, and comes with a custom designed case that you will be proud to have on your bench.

-We used the attenuator circuit in the ARRL handbook, and Ken LoCasale, WA4MNT, designed a case to package it in that would make the kit easy to build.
+We used the attenuator circuit in the ARRL handbook.
 The case is prepunched, and all parts are included, including a commercial quality double sided, silkscreened, soldermasked pc board.
 The connectors are BNC's, and it is bi-directional.

 The prototype was tested on an Agilent PNA E8357A Network Analyzer.
 We found that it was accurate to within 1-2% typically.
 We were very pleased with this accuracy, and feel that it is typical.
 Your accuracy will depend on your building skills and the parts used, but should be very close to what we obtained.